cortex-js/cortex-js.github.io/kb-compute-engine.md

 ### List, Vector, Matrix and Tensor

-A **list** is an ordered collection of values, used to represent vectors, matrices, and sequences.
+A **list** is an indexed collection of values, used to represent vectors, matrices, and sequences.

+The first element of a list is at index 1, the second element is at index 2, and so on.

 The type of a list is represented by the type expression `list<T>`, where `T` is the type of the elements of the list.